The following are required to apply for entry into the Vocational Nursing Program:

-- Must participate with either an online or a face-to-face Program Information Sessions.
+- Must participate with either an online or a face-to-face Program Information Session.
 Click here for dates.

 - Must have TSI (Texas Success Initiative) status of college ready or exemption.
-If not exempt: You must take a state-mandated assessment in addition to the TEAS.
+If not exempt: You must take a state-mandated assessment in addition to the ATI TEAS.
 Blinn College uses the TSI Assessment (TSIA) to determine the proper placement in coursework based on the student’s skills in the respected area.
 You must have “college ready” TSI scores to be admitted to Blinn College Vocational Nursing Program.
-For more information click: http://www.blinn.edu/counseling/tsia.html
+For more information click here:

-- Return completed Allied Health Program Student Application (will receive following participation with an information session) and TEAS scores by deadline.
+- Return completed Allied Health Program Student Application (distributed following participation with an information session) and TEAS scores by deadline.
 Separate applications are required for the Bryan and Brenham programs.

-- Provide a high school transcript, high school diploma or G.E.D. certificate with application.
+- Provide a high school transcript, college transcript or G.E.D. certificate with application.

 - Possess good physical and mental health.